OnniSaarni/SPT-Fika-Docker-Guide/README.md

 ## Setting up the server

-After you've got docker installed you can start by downloading the pre-setup.sh file to the root of your home folder.
+After you've got docker installed you can start by downloading the pre-setup.sh script to the **root of your home folder** e.g: /home/YOURUSERNAME/

 You can do this with: